MichaelGrupp/maps/README.md

 ### Session files

 You can save your session and reload it later using the menu. maps also asks you if you want to save before quitting or when there are unsaved changes.

+Note that `maps` never overwrites your input map files.

 > ⚠️ The files that are written are not self-contained.
 They just contain the relevant config and point to the map file paths.